 Here’s the example (with a 2nd more popular one as a bonus).

-This example is really to show you how much value Aeroplan points can have, it’s probably not a redemption you’ll actually make.
+This example is really to show you how much value Aeroplan points can give you, it’s probably not a redemption you’ll actually make.

 Because it’s not everyone’s dream destination, and that’s not the point of this either.